 Typical bolted cover plate splices are shown in the figure below.

 An example of a column base which is able to transmit moment and axial force between steel members and concrete substructures at the base of columns is shown in the figure below.
-The example shows a column base with an unstiffened base plate.
+The example shows a column base with an unstiffened base plate and one with additional stiffening.

 - ^ 1.0 1.1 1.2 1.3 1.4 BS EN 1993-1-8:2005.
 Eurocode 3: Design of steel structures.
 Design of joints, BSI